dotnet/runtime/src/native/external/README.md

 # Native external libraries

-This folder contains the source code of third party native libraries that are used as dependencies for Runtime.
+This folder contains the source code of vendored third party native libraries that are used as dependencies for dotnet/runtime.

 ### Folder structure